 Herve Fourcand, a senator for the Sud department, which felt the full force of Matthew's impact, said several localities were still cut off by flooding and mudslides.

 A scene of desolation greeted visitors to Jeremie, a town of 30,000 people left inaccessible until Friday.

 "Thousands of houses have been destroyed, and there is not enough food and drinking water," Al Jazeera's Teresa Bo, reporting from a Jeremie, said.

-At one of the town's poorly-equipped medical centres, doctors said they are desperate for help.
+At one of the town's poorly equipped medical centres, doctors said they were desperate for help.